schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 ## Unicast use of 0/8

-These new Unicast addresses, 0.0.0.1 thru 0.255.255.255, replace a portion of the address space formerly reserved for future use.
+These new Unicast addresses, 0.0.0.1 thru 0.255.255.255, replace the obsolete "This host on this network" concept, replacing table 1 of [@!RFC6890].

 {#fig-0}
            +----------------------+----------------------------+